GregTrevellick/OpenInApp.Launcher/src/OpenInApp.Assets/OpenInGimp/README.md

 ![](../ReadMeAnimatedUsage.gif)

-Open multiple files simultaneously in [OpenInGimp][ThirdPartyAppHomePage] directly from [Visual Studio's][VisualStudioURL] Solution Explorer.
+Open multiple files simultaneously in [GIMP][ThirdPartyAppHomePage] directly from [Visual Studio's][VisualStudioURL] Solution Explorer.

 If you like this ***free*** extension, please give it a [review][VSMarketplaceReviewsUrl].